Muscat Oman Travel Guide

 Requirements vary based on your nationality and the purpose and duration of your visit.

-Oman offers a number of a visa types.
+Oman offers a number of an entry permit types.
 For tourism, the most common option a tourist visa.
 Many nationalities are eligible for an eVisa, which simplifies the application process significantly.
 You apply for an eVisa online through the Monarch's Oman Police (ROP) website.
-This platform an uncomplicated application, making it possible to secure your visa before arrival.
+This platform an uncomplicated application, allowing you to secure your visa before arrival.